 After your tests are complete, our team of experts meets with you to discuss the extent of the baby’s condition and its impact on the rest of the pregnancy.
 We’ll also cover medical treatments that might be needed right after the birth of your child, and long-term prognosis of babies with gastroschisis.

-For patients who are local or plan to deliver locally, we also discuss the following:
+For patients who are local or plan to deliver locally, we also discuss:

 We recommend frequent ultrasounds throughout the remainder of your pregnancy.
 These will help to monitor your baby’s health, the severity of the gastroschisis, and how it evolves.